splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/incident-response.rst

 You can look for front-end and back-end errors, as well as see resource errors and resource response times.
 See :ref:`rum-identify-span-problems` to walk through a use case that shows you how to find JavaScript errors, back-end errors, and long resource response times.

 RUM is particularly helpful when investigating the root cause of an error reported by a user.
-See :ref:`rum-mobile-usecase` to learn more.
+See :ref:`rum-mobile-scenario` to learn more.